 3. Messages or Spam from Creditors

-If you are being contacted by creditors by loans that you didn’t take out, or you’re receiving e-mails or messages with your name in it, contact the appropriate creditor and first find out if the message really comes from them.
+If you are being contacted by creditors by loans that you didn't take out, or you're receiving e-mails or messages with your name in them, contact the appropriate creditor and first find out if the message really comes from them.

 If it turns out that your details were used to fraudulently apply for a real loan, the creditor, your bank and the police are the three groups you should contact first.

 4. Website Accounts and Profiles You Didn't Open